 The work will directly align with the ongoing initiatives of hundreds of rice research organizations (including International Rice Research Institute and Africa Rice).

 Understanding ongoing initiatives - existing work in Rice Data - through a community survey - what difference can WG outputs can make among these initiatives.
-The survey will try to understand the systems (data content, ontologies/controlled vocabularies, software technologies including APIs), breeding workflow, rice high throughput genotyping/genomics, avenues for harmonizing semantics for phenotyping and agronomy data, ontology based production management and various Interoperability issues.
+The survey will try to understand the systems (data content, ontologies/controlled vocabularies, software technologies including APIs), farmers management techniques, breeding workflow, rice high throughput genotyping/genomics, avenues for harmonizing semantics for phenotyping and agronomy data, ontology based production management and various Interoperability issues.

 Create a prototype data registry for test in line with IRRI's ongoing work - this helps providing guidelines for creating data registry for rice research organizations.
 IRRI and AfricaRice are the lead International Rice Research Institutions that have a reach to every NARS partner.
 A Data Registry created can immediately be taken to the national partners.
 RDI WG can leverage the strength of these two organizations.